Reduced projection method for photonic moir\'e lattices: Reduced projection method

 By the RPM, the DOF and the complexity of the eigenvalue solver are significantly reduced.
-Specifically, the DOF for approximating a $d$ dimensional quasiperiodic system with a $d\times n$ projection matrix using the PM is reduced from $O(N^{n})$ to $O(N^{n-d}D^{d})$.
+Specifically, the DOF of the eigenvalue solver for approximating a $d$ dimensional quasiperiodic system with a $d\times n$ projection matrix using the PM is reduced from $O(N^{n})$ to $O(N^{n-d}D^{d})$.
 Correspondingly, the computational complexity of the proposed algorithm for solving the first $k$ eigenpairs using the Krylov subspace method decreases from $O(kN^{2n})$ to $O(kN^{2(n-d)}D^{2d})$ \cite{lehoucq1998arpack,wright2001large}.
-Due to the fast decay rate of the generalized Fourier coefficients along $\bm{Pk}$, the RPM can obtain reliable numerical results with much fewer DOF, thereby mitigating the curse of dimensions, especially for high-dimensional problems.
+It is remarked that the zero-fill operation for the FFT leads to $O(N^n \log N)$ complexity.
+This complexity is usually much smaller than the $O(N^{2(n-d)}D^{2d})$ scaling, and the FFT calculation is only a small portion in the eigenvalue solver.
+Due to the fast decay of the generalized Fourier coefficients along $\mathbf{P}\bm{k}$, the RPM can thus obtain reliable numerical results with much fewer DOFs of the eigenvalue solver, thereby mitigating the curse of dimensions, especially for high-dimensional problems.